 In Windows, Keyboard shortcuts are pretty useful to perform a preprogrammed action and invoke a software program.
-But, not all desktop keyboard comes with volume controls shortcuts.
-Usually, volume controls options get available in function keys.
-And, to use them, you have to press with Fn key.
+But, not all desktop keyboard comes with volume control shortcuts.
+Usually, volume control options get available in function keys.
+And, to use them, you have to press the Fn key.
 Usually, Windows doesn’t offer any default Keyboard Shortcut For Volume Control like macOS.

 Well, If your keyboard lacks any dedicated keys to adjust the volume control.
-Then, no need to worry, you can create a shortcut or hotkey on your own.
+Then, no need to worry, you can create a shortcut or hotkey as well as Premiere Pro keyboard shortcuts on your own.
 And, In this article, you will know how you can do it.

-Create a Custom Keyboard Shortcut for Volume Control.
+Create a Custom Keyboard Shortcut to Control Volume

 There are multiple ways or tools available to create custom shortcuts to adjust the volume.
 But, there are three best ways to do so.
 Let’s start with the easiest method first among them.